LEAP’s Climate, Animal, Food, and Environmental Law & Policy Lab (“CAFE Lab”) launched in Spring 2020.

 Examples of past case study speakers include:

 Yale Law School students and other Yale graduate and professional students may enroll in the CAFE Lab for credit with the permission of instructors.
-The official course listing for the CAFE Lab is available here.
-Students interested in other opportunities to contribute to CAFE Lab’s work should email LEAP Faculty Co-Directors Jonathan Lovvorn (firstname.lastname@example.org) and Doug Kysar (email@example.com).
+More information can be found at the CAFE Lab's official course listing.
+Students interested in other opportunities to contribute to CAFE Lab’s work should email LEAP Faculty Co-Directors Jonathan Lovvorn (email@example.com) and Doug Kysar (firstname.lastname@example.org).